42talents/blog-verify-database-content-from-a-karate-test/README.md

 ### Test data preparation

-It is a best practice to prepare the system under test and have a very specific test.
+It is a best practice to prepare the system under test with a particular test.
 Currently the `LogDatabase` utility uses `logEntries.size() > 0` to verify that a log entry is written.
 Better would be `logEntries.size() == 1`.
-In oder to execute the test repeatedly we have to remove an eventual existing log entry.
+To execute the test repeatedly, we have to remove an eventual existing log entry.

-To support this a new method on the `LogDatabase` utility is required.
+A new method on the `LogDatabase` utility is required to support this.

 ```java
 public int deleteEntries(String text) {